QC LAB: Choosing the Right Carabiner

 The simple answer is that we are climbers and mountaineers, we know climbing and mountaineering, and we design, test and certify our gear for climbing and mountaineering.
 We're not as intimate with the loads, the uses, misuses and abuses of these other applications.

 What many people may not realize is the different ways that recreational gear is designed, tested and rated compared to industrial equipment.
-Industrial carabiners are usually made of steel, are much heavier, are much stronger, and rated differently than aluminum climbing carabiners.
+Industrial connectors are usually made of steel, are much heavier, are often much stronger, certified to different standards, and are sometimes rated differently than aluminum climbing carabiners.

-Bottom line: Climbing gear shouldn't be used in industrial applications—it just isn't designed and rated for those types of loads and situations.
+Bottom line: Climbing gear shouldn't be used in industrial applications—it just isn't designed, rated or certified for those types of loads and applications.

 A Word About Strength